Perhaps you, too, have heard of The Nature Conservancy, but don’t know much about it. I recently attended an eye-opening presentation.

 Dow is infamous for supplying Agent Orange and napalm during the Vietnam War.
 The Nature Conservancy and Dow are collaborating to integrate the value of nature into business planning.

-Georgia Pacific represents the paper industry, an environmental villain.
+Georgia Pacific represents the paper industry, another environmental villain.
 Worse, it is owned by the infamous Koch Brothers.
 The Nature Conservancy bought 10,626 acres of land from Georgia Pacific along the Roanoke River in North Carolina in 1989.
 That property has become the Roanoke River National Wildlife Refuge.

 It began to manage and protect another 21,000 acres of land on the river jointly with Georgia Pacific in 1994.
 It added 22,000 acres purchased from International Paper in 2006.

 Power companies are also environmental villains.
 Dominion Power owns hydroelectric dams on the Roanoke.
-The Nature Conservancy is working with it to operate its dams to restore a more natural flow.
+Nonetheless, The Nature Conservancy is working with it to operate its dams to restore a more natural flow.
 Without these partnerships, The Nature Conservancy could not carry out its work to restore the entire length of the river.

 The Nature Conservancy has a 30-year partnership with the U.S. Department of Defense.
 It has helped protect and recover nearly 330 endangered and threatened species on military property.